Or Closing the Loop on Business Resiliency and Transformation in Response to COVID-19

 On September 17th, Forbes ran a profile on Boldr and our approach to purpose-driven outsourcing.

 Humbled and overwhelmed.
 It was a proud moment for the company because of what we’ve been through the past 18 months (as people, as a company), but perhaps more importantly, it was a proud moment because of how we chose to go through it.
+We hone in on post-traumatic growth in outsourcing with resiliency and transformation.

 (Note: It was also nice to be featured in the magazine a second time for our values and our approach, the first being when Forbes selected our Founder, David Sudolsky, as a member of its 30 under 30 class, for Social Entrepreneurship.)